sirselim/sirselim/README.md

 </p>

 ---
-✨ I'm a frontend engineer and technical writer based in Lagos Nigeria.
+✨ I'm a bioinformatician / computational geneticist based in New Zealand.

 <!--
 **sirselim/sirselim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.